Beautiful Thing is available to rent, buy and stream on All 4.

 Let me start by taking you back to the summer of 1996.
-The Spice Girls were wannabe’s, Dodgy wondered whether they were ‘Good Enough‘ and Baddiel, Skinner, and the Lightning Seeds were singing about ‘Three Lions‘.
-In cinemas, The Muppets were visiting Treasure Island, and aliens were blowing up the White House just in time for Independence Day.
-Meanwhile, an IRA bomb targeted shoppers in Manchester, injuring 200.
-While at the same time, Tony Blair’s New Labour continued to challenge John Major’s ailing, Conservative government.
+The Spice Girls were wannabes, Dodgy wondered whether they were ‘Good Enough‘, and Baddiel, Skinner, and the Lightning Seeds were singing about ‘Three Lions‘.
+Meanwhile, in cinemas, The Muppets were visiting Treasure Island, and aliens were blowing up the White House just in time for Independence Day.
+In politics, an IRA bomb targeted shoppers in Manchester, injuring 200. while Tony Blair’s New Labour began its march to power as it challenged John Major’s ailing Conservative government.

 Jamie: It’s my mum’s.
 The Body Shop.
 Peppermint foot lotion… soothes your feet… Lay down, and I’ll rub it into your back if you want.